X-LANCE/Mobile-Env/docs/env-usage-en.md

 ## Evaluating and Training Agents on Mobile-Env

+### Choose the Simulator Type

+Mobile-Env now supports two types of Android simulators: local simulator and remote simulator.
+If a local simulator is used, the simulator should be on the same host machine with Mobile-Env environment interface.
+If a remote simulator is used, the simulator can be launched alone on a remote machine and be accessed remotely through Mobile-Env.
+Mobile-Env provides consistent interfaces for both local and remote simulators and the internal implementation is completely transparent to the agent.
+You won't need to further modify your agent to switch the simulator type.
+Considering to launch an Android emulator requires hardware-based acceleration like KVM (Kernel-Based Virtual Machine), which is usually invalid on GPU clusters, the remote simulator will be helpful.

+Once the simulator type is chosen, you can follow the guidelines below to configure Android Emulator and create Android Virtual Device.

 ### Create an Android Virtual Device

 An Android Virtual Device (AVD) running on [Android